In emotional U.N. speech, Zelensky calls on world to punish Russia for Ukraine war

 “Ukraine demands punishment for trying to steal our territory, punishment for the murders of thousands of people, punishment for the tortures and humiliations of women and men, punishment for the catastrophic turbulence Russia provoked with its illegal war — and not only for us Ukrainians, but for the whole world,” Zelensky said.

-Punishing Russia, Zelensky said, was one plank of what he billed as a 5-point "formula for peace" to end the ongoing conflict.
-The other items in his plan included guarantees to protect life, the restoration of security measures and the reestablishment of Ukraine's "territorial integrity," future security guarantees as well as Ukraine's unfettered "determination to defend one's self."
+Punishing Russia, Zelensky said, was one plank of what he billed as a 5-point “formula for peace” to end the ongoing conflict.
+The other items in his plan included guarantees to protect life, the restoration of security measures and the reestablishment of Ukraine’s territorial integrity, future security guarantees as well as Ukraine’s unfettered “determination to defend one’s self.”

 Specifically, Zelensky said that international punishment against Russia must be carried out until “the internationally recognized border [of Ukraine] is restored,” and “until the damages and losses of the war are fully compensated.”
 Until then, international sanctions against Moscow should continue, Zelensky said.

-Russia should also be stripped at the U.N. of its right to vote or issue vetos as a permanent member of the Security Council, Zelensky said.
+Russia should also be stripped of its right to vote or issue vetos as a permanent member of the U.N.
+Security Council, Zelensky said.
 He also took aim at some Russian citizens, like those who have continued to vacation in Crimea, which Russia annexed from Ukraine in 2014, as the war rages on just miles away.

 “Citizens of the aggressor state [Russia] shouldn’t be allowed to enjoy tourism or shopping in the territory of those who value this,” Zelensky said, “but should be encouraged through visa restrictions to fight against the aggression of their own state.”